LinqUp-ng/documentation/docs/0-system-core.md

 ### 4. Fetching Image URLs

 Storing only the `path` in the database is the standard.
-Use this conditional pattern (as seen in the `Avatar` component) to resolve the full URL for display:
+Use this conditional pattern to resolve the full URL for display:

 ```typescript
 const resolveImageUrl = async (bucketName: BucketName, uri: string) => {